Keloid Removal in Miami Beach, FL

 Your Consultation for Keloid Removal

-Feel free to ask Dr. Salloum questions during your consultation.
-You might want to ask about what to expect from the treatment itself, as well as what you can do in the future to prevent the recurrence of keloids.
-Also, be prepared to have Dr. Salloum ask you questions about your history of scarring and your medical history.
+Feel free to ask everything about what to anticipate during the procedure, as well as what to do after the procedure to prevent the recurrence.
+Be ready for Dr. Salloum to ask you questions about your past scarring and your medical background.

 How to Prepare for Keloid Removal